ReactionMechanismGenerator/RMG-Py/documentation/source/users/cantherm/input.rst

 - Did you check to make sure the rotor has a reasonable potential (e.g., visually inspect the automatically generated rotor pdf files)?
 - Within your input files, do all specified rotors point to the correct files?
-- Do all of the atom label indices correspond to those in the file that is read by the logger (GaussianLog, QchemLog, etc.)?
+- Do all of the atom label indices correspond to those in the file that is read by ``Log``?
 - Why do the fourier fits look so much different than the results of the ab initio potential energy scan calculations?
 This is likely because the initial scan energy is not at a minimum.
 One solution is to simply shift the potential with respect to angle so that it starts at zero and, instead of having CanTherm read a Qchem or Gaussian output file, have CanTherm point to a 'ScanLog' file.
 Another problem can arise when the potential at 2*pi is also not [close] to zero.